Dandelion

 Historical & Cultural Context

 Dandelion has appeared in herbal traditions across Europe, Asia, and North America for centuries.
-Historically it has been valued as both a food and medicine.
+Historically, it has been valued as both a food and a medicine.

 The plant was often gathered in spring for its leaves and later in the year for its roots.
 Roasted roots were sometimes used as a coffee substitute.